fabian7593/MagicalRequiredFields/README.md

 ```

 <br>
-The method of this example is static and you not have to create the instance of this.
+The method of this example is static and you not have to create the instance of this.<br>
-You need to pass as parameters the list of your views to validate, and the message if you need to show in the set error message.
+You need to pass as parameters the list of your views to validate, and the message if you need to show in the set error message.<br>
 ```bash
                 List<View> listObj = new ArrayList<View>();
                 listObj.add(yourEditText);